Caldwell ISD excited about new turf installation at Hornet Stadium

-BRYAN, Texas (KBTX) -- Caldwell ISD has replaced the natural grass surface at Hornet Stadium with Matrix Turf and had it installed by Hellas, the same company that has installed turf at AT&T Stadium in Arlington and NRG Stadium in Houston.
+Caldwell ISD has replaced the natural grass surface at Hornet Stadium with Matrix Turf and had it installed by Hellas, the same company that has installed turf at AT&T Stadium in Arlington and NRG Stadium in Houston.

 The district chose to go with Hellas and Matrix Turf because of the eco-therm option which is designed to reduce surface temperature by 20-30 degrees.